There really is something about Bali. Year on year, it continues to grow in popularity.

 Digital nomads from around the world flock to Bali to take advantage of the stunning scenery, chilled lifestyle, low living costs and convenient working facilities.
 Of all the places I’ve been, Bali is a firm favorite.

 Bali’s development has happened at record speed in recent years.
 It has a new airport, and there are more cafes and affordable accommodation than ever.
 The stunning sunsets are a major draw, as are the golden sands and mind-bogglingly beautiful rice fields.
-One thing I love about Bali is how unbelievably vibrant and colourful it is.
+One thing I love about Bali is how unbelievably vibrant and colorful it is.
 It exudes a richness that other places find hard to match.

 Traditional culture permeates almost everything in Bali